vedaldi/practical-object-category-detection/doc/instructions.md

 ### Step 1.2: Extract HOG features from the training images

 Object detectors usually work on top of a layer of low-level features.
-In this case, we use HOG (*histogram of oriented gradients*) features.
+In this case, we use HOG (*Histogram of Oriented Gradients*) features.
 In order to learn a model of the object, we start by extracting features from the image patches corresponding to the available training examples.
 This is done by the following `for` loop:

 ```matlab
 hogCellSize = 8 ;